hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 Note the basic structure of `reana.yaml` answering the Four Questions. (input data? analysis code? compute environment? workflow steps?)

-## Install REANA command-line client
+## First steps with the REANA command-line client

 First we need to make sure we can use REANA command-line client.
-Option 1: use locally on your laptop.
-Option 2: use preinstalled on LXPLUS.
-See [setup instructions](../setup).
+See the [setup instructions](../setup) if you haven't already installed it.

 The client will offer several commands which we shall go through in this tutorial: